Campus Master Plans

 Fairbanks Campus Master Plan

 The master plan for the Fairbanks campus is designed to guide and shape the physical environment of the UAF main campus in Fairbanks.
-The UA Board of Regents provisionally approved this plan at the June 2019 meeting.
+The UA Board of Regents approved this plan at the February 20, 2020 meeting.

 Rural Campus Master Plans